gsferreira/gsferreira.github.com/src/courses/url-shortener-in-dotnet.md

 You're comfortable with coding features, but when it comes to the full delivery pipeline - from infrastructure to deployment to production monitoring - there's a big knowledge gap.

 This gap is holding you back from shipping complete solutions and taking ownership of entire projects at work.

+## What you'll learn

+- Master system design and architecture for scalable applications
+- Implement CI/CD pipelines with GitHub Actions
+- Deploy infrastructure as code using Azure Bicep
+- Build secure authentication with Microsoft Entra ID
+- Optimize performance with Redis caching and CosmosDB
+- Monitor applications using OpenTelemetry and Health Checks
+- Secure your network with Azure Front Door and WAF

 ## Here's the deal with building real production apps